LucasBorboleta/BaltekTheRules/docs/CONTRIBUTING.md

 Here is the organization of the files:

-* All documentation files (README, LICENSE...) are located at the root of the project.
-They are named with capitalized letters leading to words joined with `-` but not with `_`.
+* The [README](../README.md) file is stored at the root of the project.
+All other documentation files ([LICENSE](./LICENSE.md), [CONTRIBUTING](./CONTRIBUTING.md)...) are stored in the [docs](./.) folder, itself located at the root of the project.
+These files are named with capitalized letters leading to words joined with `-` but not with `_`.
 Their extensions are either `.txt` or `.md`.
-* The main files are grouped and stored as packages in the `./packages` folder.
-The present project is the `baltek-the-rules` package.
+* The main files are grouped and stored as packages in the [packages](../pacakges) folder.
+The present project is the [baltek-the-rules](../pacakges/baltek-the-rules) package.
 The other packages correspond to imported projects.
 * Beneath each package root, the following subfolders group the files according to their types: `html`, `css`, `js`, `pictures`.
 Going deeper, sub-subfolders might be created if they bring added value.
-* Links between files beneath the `./packages` folder are always expressed using relative paths.
+* Links between files beneath the [packages](../pacakges) folder are always expressed using relative paths.
-* At the root of the project, files named `index-en.html`, `index-eo.html`... using a minimal amount of code launches the  `./packages/baltek-the-rules` package.
+* At the root of the project, the [index.html](../index.html) file launches the [baltek-the-rules](../pacakges/baltek-the-rules) package, thanks to a minimal amount of code.

 ## How do you test